ShahzadRasool/EECBVR/README.md

 - `OfficeEnvironmentAudioAidsMore`
 - `OfficeEnvironmentVisualAidsLessDense`
 - `OfficeEnvironmentNPCIntervention`, etc.

 All the scenes are listed in the project hierarchy.

 Scene name includes information about the intervention cues e.g. `OfficeEnvironmentVisualAidsLessDense` indicates that this scene has visual posters as intervention cues and their density across the environment is low, `OfficeEnvironmentAudioAidsMore` indicates that this scene utilizes periodic audio annoucements as intervention cues with high frequency of repetition.
 The scenes are:
 ### Scripts:
-Custom scripts have been created for `Announcements` (control the frequencies of Announcements), `NPCIntervention` (control the NPC intervention between intervals) and some additional scripts relevant to scene management and interaction.
+Custom scripts have been created for `Announcements` (to control the frequencies of audio announcements), `NPCIntervention` (implements the NPC intervention behavior if a user fails to turn the lights off upon exit from a room) and additional scripts relevant to scene management and interaction.
 ### Audios:
+- Background sound effects stored in the `Assets > EnvProject > Audios` folder.
 - Voice clips such as:
   - "If you are the last one, turn off the lights."
   - "Please turn off the lights when not in use."
-- Background sound effects stored in the Audios folder.
 ### Models and Posters:
-- Custom objects and posters for environmental design, stored under energy posters and similar folders.
+- Custom objects and posters for environmental design, stored under `Assets > EnvProject > energy posters` and similar folders.
 ## Instructions to Run the Project
 Follow these steps to successfully run the Unity project:
 ### Setup Unity: